 All history projects are taught in the autumn and summer terms, with opportunities to revisit historical concepts in some of the spring term geography projects.

 The Cornerstones skills and knowledge framework is built around 10 Big Ideas.
 These are global themes and concepts that lend coherence to the curriculum, such as humankind, change and significance.
-Within these big ideas, key historical concepts have been identified, including hierarchy and power, civilisation, changes over time, chronology and significance, and have ensured that they are explicitly taught and developed through our history curriculum at Powers Hall Academy.
+Within these big ideas, key historical concepts have been identified, including hierarchy and power, civilisation, changes over time, chronology and significance, and have ensured that they are explicitly taught and developed through our history curriculum at Witham Oaks Academy.

 Other substantive concepts, including empire, invasion, war, democracy, parliament, resistance and enslavement, are also sequenced and revisited over time.